DANser-freelancer/code_bits/README.md

 #### Bonus
 Because I used a `Promise` object, it is also possible to `resolve` a promise early.
 - it will skip the waiting period and let the `longTask` execute untill next `await` or `return`
-- it will also allow you to avoid rejection/cancellation exceptions and return some default value isntead
+- it will also allow you to avoid rejection/cancellation exceptions and return some default value instead
 ### Note
 This example is meant for **educational purposes**, and can be used to create custom async functions with behavior similar to `fetch` with `AbortController` signal.
 Even though this code bit is technically perfectly functional, many programmers might find it too complicated and or cumbersome.